MonashDeepNeuron/HPC-Training/src/chapter3/challenges.md

 ## Challenge 2

 Something a bit more involved.
-Create a submission script that will install python 3.10 using anaconda, create a virtual environment, install the necessary dependencies, and clone and run [this]() script.
+Create a submission script that will install python 3.10 using miniconda, create a virtual environment, install the necessary dependencies, and clone and run [this](https://github.com/MonashDeepNeuron/HPC-Training-Challenges/blob/main/challenges/m3/dl_on_m3/alexnet_stl10.py) script.
 Remember, don't directly load python using module, follow the instructions in the [software tooling](./software-tooling.md#python) chapter.

 ## Challenge 3